 - Mobile phones must be on silent mode in the library

 Magdalen has over 3,000 DVDs, making ours one of the largest film collections in the university.
-The films have been carefully selected to support academic study, but the collection also contains films for entertainment and relaxation.
+Most items have been carefully selected to support academic study, but the collection also contains films for entertainment and relaxation.
 All items have been catalogued on SOLO.
-A tip for searching for films on SOLO: you can usefully limit your search by choosing “Magdalen College Library” from the “All libraries/collections” menu and “Audio Visual” from the “All items” menu.
+When searching for films held at Magdalen, you can usefully limit your search by choosing “Magdalen College Library” from the “All libraries/collections” menu, and “Audio Visual” from the “All items” menu.
 This will limit your search results to items held by the College.

-The film collection is kept in the rolling stacks of the Longwall Library.
-Items may be borrowed by for two nights, or until Monday if borrowed on a Thursday or Friday.
-Sets containing several films or a series may be borrowed for a week.
-Items may be renewed if no one else has reserved them.
-They are only available for private study and educational screenings.
+The film collection is kept adjacent to the rolling stacks in the Longwall Library.
+Items may be borrowed for two nights, or until Monday if borrowed on a Thursday or Friday.
+Sets containing several films, or a series, may be borrowed for a week.
+Items may be renewed unless requested by another reader.
+In compliance with copyright law, they are strictly for private study, or educational screenings.

-Members of other colleges or departments may borrow from the film collection on the production of a deposit of £15 per item.
+Members of other colleges or departments are welcome to borrow from the film collection on receipt of a refundable deposit of £15 per item.
 The same borrowing restrictions apply.
 Please e-mail firstname.lastname@example.org in advance to arrange to borrow films.

 Photocopying, Computers & Printing

 Three computer terminals are available for general use and for searching SOLO, the Oxford library catalogue.
-One of the terminals is on the lower ground floor in the rolling stacks.
+One terminal can be found on the lower ground floor, in the rolling stacks.
 The other two are in the reprographics room on the ground floor.
 Wi-fi is available throughout the library; instructions on how to log-on are available here.
-There are ethernet points for readers throughout the library, and we have spare ethernet cables for loan at the main library desk.